charlottegray17/100-days-of-code/log.md

 Now to figure out how to display the info I want.
 I'm not sure if I need to build a PHP form, or create if/else statements for each different answer combination.
 I think the latter is certainly not the right answer.

 **Thoughts** This was fun.
 Definitely more enjoyable than going through tutorials.
 When there's no solution to download to check, I feel a bit more like I'm really making something new which is cool.

+### Day 6: Monday May 11th, 2020

+**Today's Progress**: Worked through responsive web design

+**Thoughts** Very tired so didn't get uber far. keep thinking about how I'm going to produce these results for movie generator.
+I think the answer could be in javascript, but at this stage have kind of no ID where to start.
+Thinking will likely move on and come back at later date.

 **To Do's**